Logarithmic motivic homotopy theory

-We will often consider other topologies in order to construct useful motivic categories.
 Recall that a morphism $\theta\colon P\to Q$ of integral monoids is called Kummer if it is injective and $\mathbb{Q}$-surjective (that is, for all $x\in Q$, there exists $n\in \Z$ such that $nx\in \theta(P)$).
 A morphism of integral log schemes $X\to Y$ is Kummer if the induced homomorphisms $\ol{\cM}_{Y,f(x)}\to \ol{\cM}_{X,x}$ are Kummer for all $x\in X$.
 We refer to \cite[\S 2]{MR1922832} for a list of properties of Kummer morphisms and Kummer \'etale morphisms (that is, log \'etale and Kummer) of log schemes.